ryann96/BoxGame/_posts/2023-10-19-Iceman_Test.md

                 draw(context) {
                     context.drawImage(
                     this.image,
                     this.frameX * this.spriteWidth,
                     this.frameY * this.spriteHeight,
                     this.spriteWidth,
                     this.spriteHeight,
-                        this.x + Math.random() * 5 - 2, // Add random x position offset
+                    this.x + Math.random() * 20 - 10, // Increase random x position offset
-                        this.y + Math.random() * 5 - 2, // Add random y position offset
+                    this.y + Math.random() * 20 - 10, // Increase random y position offset
-                        this.width * this.scale + Math.random() * 4 - 2, // Add random width offset
+                    this.width * this.scale + Math.random() * 10 - 5, // Increase random width offset
-                        this.height * this.scale + Math.random() * 4 - 2 // Add random height offset
+                    this.height * this.scale + Math.random() * 10 - 5 // Increase random height offset
     );
 }

                 update() {
                     if (this.frameX < this.maxFrame) {